 Please use the contact details in the document on the left.

-We have now decided to close the building for the next two weeks and move church back on-line at 10am on Sundays.
-We also continue to hold a service of Evening Prayer or Compline each Wednesday at 7pm via Zoom.
-You can request a link to these zoom services using the contact form on this website or by contacting the Parish Office.
+We continue to hold a service of Evening Prayer or Compline each Wednesday at 7pm via Zoom.
+You can request a zoom link using the contact form on this website or by contacting the Parish Office.

 In our building we follow Government and Church of England guidance to keep everyone as safe as possible.
 Please, if you are able, wear a face covering.
 Please sanitise your hands on entry and observe social distancing of 2m.
 We keep a record of everyone attending and you will be asked for your name and contact details.
 Please remember it is necessary to book your place at Sunday Services (but not Wednesday) and that we have a limited number of spaces.
 Once they are full we will not be able to allow anyone else into the service.
 Please book each member of your group individually.
 There is no need to book tickets for children age 11 and under - up to a max of 4.
 The tickets for each Sunday Service are released on the Monday before.

 Although we cannot yet restart all our usual services, groups and activities, the church community are active in supporting each other and our local community, in prayer, with practical acts of care and service, with spiritual resources and keeping in contact with people by post, phone and online.
 Prayer resources for those in self-isolation are on our Covid-19 page here.

 It is always our priority to care for each other, particularly the most vulnerable.
 St Andrew's will continue to review all its worship gatherings, events and practices regularly in accordance with the most current guidelines from the Church of England which draws on advice about best practice from the NHS and Public Health England.